fipelle/MessyTimeSeries.jl/README.md

 ```

 ### Estimation of state-space models
-The estimation of state-space models for which ```TSAnalysis``` does not provide support yet can be performed by using ```TSAnalysis``` and ```Optim``` jointly.
-The data for the following examples is the same used for the previous section.
+State-space models without a high-level interface can be estimated using ```TSAnalysis``` and ```Optim``` jointly.

-The state-space model described the previous section can be estimated following the steps below.
+The state-space model described in the previous section can be estimated following the steps below.

 ```julia
 function llt_seasonal_noise(θ_bound, Y, s)